amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 ![v16 prepared generic plan latency for partitioned tables](https://s3.ap-northeast-1.amazonaws.com/amitlan.com/files/param-partition-woes-img3.png)

-As expected, the latency no longer degrades, and perhaps more importantly, is indeed lower than with the use of a custom plan on each `EXECUTE`.
+As expected, the latency no longer degrades, and perhaps more importantly, is indeed lower than with forced re-planning on each `EXECUTE`.